-You only will receive a Supplemental Redemption Amount if the Average Index Return exceeds the Total Interest Percentage.
+You will receive a Supplemental Redemption Amount only if the Average Index Return exceeds the Total Interest Percentage.

-Except for the payment of the principal amount at maturity, and the semi-annual interest payments, you will be exposed to unlimited declines in the level of the S&P MidCap 400 Index as of each of the six Annual Valuation Dates.
+Except for the payment of the principal amount at maturity, and the semi-annual interest payments, you will be exposed to unlimited declines in the level of the DJIAM as of each of the five annual valuation dates.

-The Supplemental Redemption Amount, if any, will be calculated after the close of the market on the final Annual Valuation Date.
-Changes in the S&P MidCap 400 Index between the final Annual Valuation Date and the maturity date will not affect the Supplemental Redemption Amount, if any, payable to you at maturity.
+The Supplemental Redemption Amount, if any, will be calculated after the close of the market on the final annual valuation date.
+Changes in the DJLA^M between the final annual valuation date and the maturity date will not affect the Supplemental Redemption Amount, if any, payable to you at maturity.

-The notes provide less opportunity for appreciation than an investment tied directly to the performance of the S&P MidCap 400 Index, because the Average Index Return must exceed the Total Interest Percentage in order for you to receive a Supplemental Redemption Amount.
-In addition, the Average Index Return is based upon the average of the six Annual Valuation Levels as of the six Annual Valuation Dates, and therefore, you may not receive the benefit in the full appreciation of the S&P MidCap 400 Index between each of the six Annual Valuation Dates, or between the Pricing Date and the final Annual Valuation Date.
+The notes provide less opportunity for appreciation than an investment tied directly to the performance of the DJIA^M, because the Average Index Return must exceed the Total Interest Percentage in order for you to receive a Supplemental Redemption Amount.
+In addition, the Average Index Return is based upon the average of the closing level of the DJIASM on the five annual valuation dates, and therefore, you may not receive the benefit in the full appreciation of the DJIASM between each of the five annual valuation dates, or between the pricing date and the final annual valuation date.

-You should consider the possibility that you will not receive any Supplemental Redemption Amount, even if the closing level of the S&P MidCap 400 Index as of the final Annual Valuation Date is significantly greater than the level of the S&P MidCap 400 Index on the Pricing Date.
+You should consider the possibility that you will not receive any Supplemental Redemption Amount, even if the closing level of the DJIASM as of the final annual valuation date is significantly greater than the closing level of the DJIASM on the pricing date.